msc365/az-devops-governance/src/res/environment/README.md

 ## Description

-This PowerShell script creates or updates an Azure DevOps Environment.
+This PowerShell script creates, updates or rolls back an Azure DevOps Environment.

 It provides comprehensive environment management capabilities including configuration of an optional resource group and its properties as a scoped environment.